britive/access-broker-examples/Microsoft SQL Server/permissions/Temp DBA/README.md

-# Microsoft SQL Server Management Scripts
+# Microsoft SQL Server Management for DB Owner

 This permission dir provides Bash scripts to manage MS SQL identities, specifically for adding and removing a user with set permissions on the MS SQL Server.